 Connecting clinical skills to anatomy knowledge in the late

-years of school help chiropractors as they start
+years of school help chiropractors as they enter

 clinical practice upon graduation and after.
 (7) Surveyed practicing chiropractors reported